-Once the most highly respected parks service in the world, Parks Canada’s reputation may be starting to slide.
+Once the most highly respected parks service in the world, Parks Canada’s reputation is starting to slide.

 Federal funding for the national parks has been cut so drastically field managers of the individual parks are faced with the impossible task of maintaining/repairing infrastructure, trying to increase visitor numbers, dealing with new projects resulting from aggressive lobbying of government by local business interests while, at the same time, trying to monitor wildlife –including ‘listed’, as well as potential, ‘species at risk’.

 Successive federal governments, anxious to improve their images with an environmentally concerned public are happy to announce they have created new national parks in the Arctic regions – some of them three to four times the size of Jasper National Park.
 The problem is that inadequate money is provided to run them and a lot of that now comes from the Rocky Mountain National Parks – the ‘cash cows’ of the system.